IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Conclusion

 In IFS Cloud Data Mesh, governance roles and processes work together to give business teams the control they need to innovate while ensuring critical rules are never overlooked.
-This balance supports scalability, compliance, and rapid innovation, making governance a cornerstone of successful data management.
+This balance supports scalability, compliance, and rapid innovation.

-Governance establishes oversight bodies, assigns roles, and defines processes for decision-making, problem-solving, and progress tracking.
+Governance establishes oversight bodies, assigns roles, and defines processes.
 It ensures teams manage their data autonomously while adhering to company-wide rules and security standards.

-Federated governance allows business units to operate independently while adhering to central rules.
-This approach speeds up decision-making, ensures compliance, and enables teams to share and reuse data efficiently, fostering innovation and scalability.
+It allows business units to operate independently while adhering to central rules.
+This speeds up decision-making, ensures compliance, and enables teams to share data efficiently.

-Key roles include executive sponsors (e.g., CDO or CIO), data governance managers, domain data owners, data product managers, domain data stewards, and technical platform teams.
-Each role ensures data quality, security, compliance, and alignment with company standards.
+Key roles include executive sponsors (CDO/CIO), data governance managers, domain data owners, data product managers, data stewards, and technical platform teams.

-Tools like the IFS Scope Tool and Data Catalog automate compliance and provide visibility into data processes.
-These tools help teams follow rules consistently and resolve issues quickly.
+Tools like the IFS Scope Tool and Data Catalog automate compliance, provide visibility into data processes, and help teams follow rules consistently.

 Crafting a Data Product Vision in Phase 0: IFS Cloud Data Mesh Implementation Guide